 Your flat is your home, so think about what “home” means to you.
 What kind of environment do you want to live in, and with what kind of people?
 A word of caution: best friends don’t always make the best flatmates.

-The majority of tenancy agreements for students in Dunedin are joint and fixed term.
-A joint fixed term agreement essentially identifies all flatmates as one tenant (“joint”) for all intents and purposes.
+The majority of tenancy agreements for students in Dunedin are joint and fixed-term.
+A joint fixed-term agreement essentially identifies all flatmates as one tenant (“joint”).
 It is important to understand this because the impacts of a joint agreement gone wrong are massive.
 For example, if one of your flatmates stops paying rent, you and your other flatmates are responsible for any outstanding rent.
 This is just one reason why it is important to choose a flatmate wisely.
 Here are some questions that will help guide you when deciding who to live with.

 10 Questions to ask a potential flatmate:

-This can be an uncomfortable question to ask, but it is important to know from the get go.
+This can be an uncomfortable question to ask, but it is important to know from the get-go.
 It is a good idea to talk finance early on in the relationship, because you are in fact entering a financial contract together.
-Sort of like marriage.

 - What’s your position on cleaning?